mmuenz/website/uses.md

 ### Development:

 - Python, JavaScript, and R as programming languages
-- Visual Studio Code for code editing
+- Cursor for (AI-assisted) code editing
 - React, Tailwind CSS, Express for web dev
 - Jekyll as static website generator (this site was built with Jekyll)
 - RStudio as an IDE for R